NightLapse-Studios/Pumpkin/README.md

 local root = I:Mount(I:MyStateful(P()), game.Players.LocalPlayer.PlayerGui.ScreenGui)
 ```

-To increase the convenience of this, we made a nice feature: the `ASYNC_DEFINITIONS` flag.
+For convenience, we made the `ASYNC_DEFINITIONS` flag.
 It is on by default.

-In most cases, when you use a framework that manages scripts for you with async definitions on, you wont have to worry about require order.
-If a script tries to use a shared modifier/element/component before it is defined, Pumpkin will wait a custom maximum of 0.2 seconds for the shared modifier/element/component to be defined.

-If you don't use a framework, you will need to ensure that the definitions come before the uses (just like Roact).
+It simply causes an undefined Element or field in Pumpkin/PropSets to yield for its definition.
+After a short timeout, anything still undefined will trigger the expected error, the only difference is that it was delayed.
+Async definitions can be leveraged with certain frameworks such as Knit to create a "definitions" stage of startup.

 ## Misc